Home

 Dive Race Rocks - Near Victoria, B.C.

-Dive Race Rocks on Southern Vancouver Island near Victoria, British Columbia, and see why Rodale's Scuba Diving magazine came here and wrote this great little dive article.
+Dive Race Rocks on Southern Vancouver Island near Victoria, British Columbia, and see why Rodale's Scuba Diving magazine came here and wrote this great little dive article about it.

 British Columbia is one of the world’s best diving destinations with some of the best marine life and cold water diving in the world.